 – reviews around the possibility of applying DSA approaches to enable better and more cost-effective provision of services.

+– using the method of shared spectrum use, in particular licensed shared access (LSA) and shared spectrum and infrastructure access for a single technology (SSIA-ST).

 11 Online spectrum licensing